Career of Cristiano Ronaldo: 2008–2009: Ballon d'Or and continued success

-Ahead of the 2008–09 season, on 7 July, Ronaldo underwent ankle surgery, which kept him out of action for 10 weeks.
-Following his return, he scored his 100th goal in all competitions for United with the first of two free kicks in a 5–0 win against Stoke City on 15 November, which meant he had now scored against all 19 opposition teams in the Premier League at the time.
+Ahead of the 2008–09 season, Ronaldo underwent ankle surgery on 7 July, which kept him out of action for 10 weeks.
+Following his return, he scored his 100th goal for United during a 5–0 win against Stoke City on 15 November, which meant he had now scored against all 19 opposing teams in the Premier League.
 At the close of 2008, Ronaldo helped United win the 2008 FIFA Club World Cup in Japan, assisting the final-winning goal against Liga de Quito and winning the Silver Ball in the process.
-With his 2008 Ballon d'Or and 2008 FIFA World Player of the Year, Ronaldo became United's first Ballon d'Or winner since Best in 1968, and the first Premier League player to be named the FIFA World Player of the Year.
+Ronaldo won the 2008 Ballon d'Or and the 2008 FIFA World Player of the Year award, becoming United's first Ballon d'Or winner since George Best in 1968.
+Ronaldo's match-winning goal from 40 yards during the 2009 UEFA Champion's League quarter-finals against Porto earned him the inaugural FIFA Puskás Award, which recognizes the best goal of the year.
+United claimed their third consecutive league title in 2009 and won the Football League Cup; Ronaldo finished his time in England with a total of nine trophies.

-His match-winning goal in the second leg against Porto, a 40-yard strike, earned him the inaugural FIFA Puskás Award, presented by FIFA in recognition of the best goal of the year; he later called it the best goal he had ever scored.
-United advanced to the final in Rome, where he made little impact in United's 2–0 defeat to Barcelona.
-Ronaldo ended his time in England with nine trophies, as United claimed their third successive league title and a Football League Cup.
-He finished the campaign with 26 goals in all competitions, 16 goals fewer than the previous season, in four more appearances.
-His final goal for United came on 10 May 2009 with a free kick in the Manchester derby at Old Trafford.

 Real Madrid

 As his usual number 7 was unavailable, Ronaldo wore number 9 during his debut season at Madrid.
-After Raúl departed the club, Ronaldo was handed the number 7 shirt before the 2010–11 season.

-Ahead of the 2009–10 season, Ronaldo joined Real Madrid for a world record transfer fee at the time of £80 million (€94 million).
+Ahead of the 2009–10 season, Ronaldo joined Real Madrid for a transfer fee of £80 million (€94 million), a world record at the time.
 His contract, which ran until 2015, was worth €11 million per year and contained a €1 billion buy-out clause.
-At least 80,000 fans attended his presentation at the Santiago Bernabéu, surpassing the 25-year record of 75,000 fans who had welcomed Diego Maradona at Napoli.
-Since club captain Raúl already wore the number 7 (the number Ronaldo wore at United), Ronaldo received the number 9 shirt, which was presented to him by former Madrid player Alfredo Di Stéfano.
+At least 80,000 fans attended his unveiling at the Santiago Bernabéu.
+Since club captain Raúl wore number 7—the number Ronaldo wore at United—Ronaldo wore number 9 during his first season with Madrid.